utiasDSL/util-uwb-dataset/index.md

     <img src="files/images/static-data-format.png" alt="" width="400">
   </div>
   <div>
     <p>In each sub-dataset, we provide a <em>csv</em> file containing the collected data and a <em>txt</em> file containing the poses of the tag and two anchors in one folder.
-For NLOS tests, the positions of the four markers on the obstacles are also included in the <em>txt</em> file.
 The format of the <em>csv</em> file and brief descriptions of each value are summarized in table on the right.
 Detailed information can be found in the dataset paper.
     </p>
     <p>&nbsp;</p>   <!-- line break -->
     <p>&nbsp;</p>